What is a vulnerability?¶

 /etc/passwd contents returns the

 /etc/passwd contents, protected application is vulnerable to the Path Traversal attacks.
-Wallarm WAF will record the vulnerability with an appropriate type.
+Wallarm will record the vulnerability with an appropriate type.

 Passive detection: the vulnerability was found due to the security incident that occurred.

 Active threat verification with the main component Attack rechecker lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 The module Attack rechecker finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.
 By default this method is disabled.